cardano-bsd-alliance/misc-tools/submit-api/Readme.md

 make

+The cardano-submit-api binary will be availabe in the same directory after build process is finished.

 The binary does not require arguments, however, it expects CARDANO_NODE_SOCKET_PATH ENV var to be set, or the socket file to be located at "/node-ipc/node.socket"

 If you are using the cardano-node FreeBSD port, you can change cardano-node socket file location by adding the following line in the /etc/rc.conf files :